tributech-solutions/tributech-oem-module-iot-kit-examples/examble-nordic-nRF52840/README.md

 ### Provide telemetry data via UART

-If the OEM shield configuration is done, the user is able to send data to the device via the UARt connection.
+If the OEM shield configuration is done, the user is able to send data to the device via the UART connection.
 The command used for this procedure is "ProvideValues".
 A complete "ProvideValues" command looks like the following.

 ```json